J-Jaganathan/bank-app/README.md

 2. Then, install Packages for React, TypeScript, NextJS and TailWindCSS

 ## For Beginners who are starting out
-1.Do change the logo in svg format for responsiveness 2.Change the base color
+1. Do change the logo in svg format for responsiveness
-3.Add some functionalites
+2. Change the base color
+3. Add some functionalities

 ## Guidance Video
 For more info, check out this video, install all of his assets for 1st project in his video